 Under the agreement, the Company will conduct preclinical research and clinical development activities related to the two specified product candidates through Phase I clinical development, and Seattle Genetics will provide all of the funding for those activities.
-Seattle Genetics will continue development activities of the two specified product candidates in collaboration with the Company unless it exercises one of its two options to opt-out from further development and commercialization activities for each of the two product candidates during specified periods subsequent to Phase I clinical development.
+Seattle Genetics will continue development activities of the two specified product candidates in collaboration with the Company unless it exercises one of its two options to optout from further development and commercialization activities for each of the two product candidates during specified periods subsequent to Phase I clinical development.
 In addition, the Company has an option to opt-out from further development and commercialization activities for each of the two product candidates, exercisable during a specified period subsequent to Phase II clinical development.
 If neither party exercises its options to opt-out from further development and commercialization activities for each product candidate, the parties will work together to co-develop and fund each product candidate after Phase I clinical development and Seattle Genetics will pay the Company specified collaboration and milestone payments upon the occurrence of specified events related to each product candidate.
-As of September 30, 2017 (unaudited), the Company was eligible to receive future collaboration and milestone payments under the collaboration payments, \$100.0 million of aggregate regulatory milestone payments and \$200.0 million of aggregate commercial milestone payments.
+As of December 31, 2017, the Company was eligible to receive future collaboration and milestone payments under the collaboration agreement of up to an aggregate of \$400.0 million across the two active product candidates, consisting of \$100.0 million of aggregate collaboration payments, \$100.0 million of aggregate regulatory milestone payments and \$200.0 million of aggregate commercial milestone payments.
 The individual collaboration payments are payable upon the occurrence of specified clinical development events and range up to \$30.0 million per product candidate.
-The individual regulatory milestone payments are payable upon the first regulatory approval of each product in the United States and the first regulatory approval of each product in specified territories outside the United States and range up to \$30.0 million per product.
+The individual regulatory milestone payments are payable upon the first regulatory approval of each product in the United States and the first regulatory approval of each product in specified territories outside the United States and range up to \$35.0 million per product.
+The individual commercial milestone payments are payable upon the achievement of specified aggregate annual net sales for each product and range up to \$60.0 million per product.